kameshsampath/kluster/README.md

 # Kluster

-Kluster is a small tool used to build and run [k3s](https://k3s.io) clusters.
+Kluster is a tool used to build and run [k3s](https://k3s.io) clusters.
 The tool leverages [multipass](https://multipass.run) for creating a Virtual Machine to host and run the k3s cluster.

 __NOTE__: The tool is under early stages of development and lots of changes underway.